michael-spengler/fairness/README.md

 // Under Construction - Prototyping and Checking if another cultdao.io ecosystem project might already accomplish what is also intended here.

 ## Free Speech
 Media shall inform and educate in a "thesis, antithesis, synthesis" pattern - instead of making one-sided politics themselves (the latter is also called propaganda).
-So we see it in our responsibility to provide or promote a mainstream chatplatform which has a fully decentralized backend and frontend (via ens.domains) including a fully decentralized content moderation and user authentication.
+So we see it in our responsibility to provide or promote a mainstream video- & chatplatform which has a decentralized backend and frontend (the latter via ens.domains) including a fully decentralized content moderation and decentralized, permissionless user authentication.
+Spam shall be avoided by punishing spamming wallets financially.
+This can be done by requesting to stake CULT before someone behind a wallet can post anything --> if the decentralized content moderation comes to the conclusion that someone (behind a wallet) tried to spam the community his stakes shall be given to someone who is respectful and perhaps even helpful for the community.

 // Under Construction - Prototyping and Checking if another cultdao.io ecosystem project might already accomplish what is also intended here.